-Mexico refuses to be rushed into poor NAFTA deal: minister
+Mexico refuses to be rushed into poor NAFTA deal -minister

 Mexico’s top trade official, however, said time was running short to meet such a deadline.
 Mexico will hold its presidential election on July 1.

-Reporting by David Ljunggren; Writing by Anthony Esposito; Editing by Paul Simao
+Reporting by David Ljunggren; Additional reporting by Anthony Esposito in Washington and Daina Beth Solomon in Mexico City; Writing by Dave Graham; Editing by Paul Simao